MRobertsSparta/EmployeesProject/README.md

 Run the project using IntelliJ Community Edition.
 Make sure to install the dependencies and software inlcuded.

-__Installation__
+**Installation**

 Clone the repository below.
 > git clone https://github.com/MRobertsSparta/EmployeesProject.git

 ### Program Structure
-ValidateEmployee class which checks for corruptions in the data and adds them to a separate collection.
+→ ValidateEmployee class which checks for corruptions in the data and adds them to a separate collection.<br>

-DataToDatabase class which uploads all data to the database.
+→ DataToDatabase class which uploads all data to the database.<br>

-UserInterface class which prints the results of reading the file.
+→ UserInterface class which prints the results of reading the file.<br>

-CSVReader class to read in the Employee.csv file Logging package is created which contains the Custom File Handler and the Custom Logger These are used for logging throughout the project.
+→ CSVReader class to read in the Employee.csv file.<br>

+→ Logging package is created which contains the Custom File Handler and the Custom Logger.<br>
+These are used for logging throughout the project.

 ***
 ## Threads Results and Analysis
-__Results__

-__Analysis__
+**Results**

+**Analysis**

 ***